-Make a list and find your store’s current sales flyer.
+Make a list, and then find your store’s current sales flyer.
 Many stores even list them online.
 Most chain supermarkets offer “loss leaders” in their flyers as a lure to bring you to their store.
 Loss leaders are items often priced near or at cost.
-The store owners are willing to profit on some items as most people will purchase other items at their normal cost.
+The store owners are willing to profit on some items as most people will purchase other items at their normal cost on the same trip.
 Loss leaders are usually offered in a rotation, and smart consumers stock up when they know they are getting a good price.

-Don’t forget your freezer is an important extension of the pantry, especially for meat and vegetables.
+Also, don’t forget your freezer is an important extension of the pantry, especially for meat and vegetables.
 Recent studies have shown that frozen vegetables retain more nutrition than those picked too early, artificially ripened, and shipped hundreds of miles to be sold “fresh.”

 Fresh produce is a notable exception, but there are ways to save even in this category.
 When possible, peruse Farmers’ Markets and produce stands to take advantage of local crops.
 At the peak of the season, you may find some deep discounts.
 If you have space, consider freezing or canning your finds.

-Last summer, we picked blueberries and froze them in one cup portions.
+Last summer, we picked blueberries and froze them in one-cup portions.
 I can now laugh at the produce department’s price and still enjoy blueberry waffles and the occasional cobbler.
 For my family, another great buy is the bags of bananas on the verge of being overripe.
 I peel them, portion them, and freeze them in ziplock bags for smoothies or baking.
 A little forethought and creativity can really stretch your grocery dollars.

 Send your questions to firstname.lastname@example.org.